ejvaughan/linux/README.md

 	[ 4662.088726] RSA: <== RSA_verify_signature() = 0
 	[ 4662.088735] SIG: <==verify_signature() = 0
 	[ 4662.088745] PKCS7: <== pkcs7_validate_trust_one() = 0
-	[ 4662.088761] Signature verified!
+	[ 4662.088761] Signature successfully verified for ./test!

-The presence of the "Signature verified!" message indicates that the binary was successfully verified.
+The presence of the "Signature successfully verified" message indicates that the binary was successfully verified.

 If you subsequently modify the binary (changing its hash) and try to exec again, the binary will not run.
 Instead, you will see the following output in the system log: